naveenmiriyaluredhat/mlperfharness/README.md

  1. Should ensure we pass the response data back to loadgen -Done
  2. Generate batched prompts for offline scenario
  3. Current harness allows one GPU to be specified per process.
 Allow for flexible mapping
+ 4. Add vllm stats to be reported -vLLM does not report stats with offline serving

 #LoadGen
 1. Loadgen is a load generator and provides an interface to be implemented by the SUT(System Under Test)